david942j/rbelftools/README.md

 2. Fully tested
    Of course.
 3. Lazy loading on everything
-   To use **rbelftools**, only need to pass the stream object of ELF file.
+   To use **rbelftools**, passing the stream object of an ELF file.
    **rbelftools** will read the stream object **as least times as possible** when parsing the file.
 Most information will not be fetched until you need it, which makes **rbelftools** efficient.
 4. To be a library
    **rbelftools** is designed to be a library for further usage.
    It will _not_ add any too trivial features.
-   For example, to check if NX disabled, you can use `!elf.segment_by_type(:gnu_stack).executable?` but not `elf.nx?`
+   For example, to check whether NX is disabled, **rbelftools** provides `!elf.segment_by_type(:gnu_stack).executable?` but not `elf.nx?`
 5. Section and segment parser
    Providing common sections and segments parser.
 For example, `.symtab`, `.shstrtab`